sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Packages to typeset oldgerman and pandora fonts in LaTeX
+Short desc    : Packages to typeset oldgerman and pandora fonts in LaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : This bundle contains two packages: - oldgerm, a package to
+Descript     : This bundle contains two packages: - oldgerm, a package to
              : typeset with old german fonts designed by Yannis Haralambous. -
              : pandora, a package to typeset with Pandora fonts designed by
              : Neena Billawala.
 Note that support for the Pandora fonts is